ajikan/ScribeAI/README.md

 &nbsp;

-# 📢 v1.1.1 Update: ChatGPT Now Available
+# 📢 v1.1.3 Update
-You can now choose ChatGPT as the model you want to use by heading to `Code` -> `Preferences` -> `Settings`, find `ScribeAI` under `Extensions` and choose `ChatGPT` as your model.
+- With latest VSCode 1.75.0 update a bug has been introduced where the highlighted code couldn't be retrieved via vscode API.
+This bug has now been fixed and "Ask AI" and "AI Edit" extension features should be working now in latest v1.1.3.

-&nbsp;
+- The leaked ChatGPT model has been taken down by OpenAI and it is no longer available.
+Only the GPT3 models are available for now.

-The GPT3 models are also now more performant thanks to experimentation with prompt engineering and tuning additional parameters.
+- The GPT3 models are also now more performant thanks to experimentation with prompt engineering and tuning additional parameters.
 You can now expect to get longer and more detailed responses.

 &nbsp;